scipy-conference/scipy_proceedings/papers/eric_ma/manuscript.rst

 Underneath each data cleaning function, we are free to use both the imperative and functional APIs.
-What is exposed, though, is a functional and fluent API :cite:`fluent` for the end-user.
+What is exposed, though, is a functional and fluent API for the end-user.

 Thanks to the ``pandas.DataFrame.query()`` API, symbolic evaluations are generally available in ``pyjanitor`` for filtering data.